Best daily deals

 Bose Noise Canceling headphones 700 pictured from above on a Huawei Matebook X Pro

-There are other options if you feel like spending a little more (or a little less in some cases).
+Other options are available if you want to spend a little more (or a little less, in some cases).

-If you’re not sold on the Sony WH-CH710N but still want a pair of over-ear noise canceling headphones then don’t worry, there are plenty of options.
-We have an entire list of some of the best noise canceling headphones you can get.
+If you’re not sold on the Sony WH-CH710N but still want a pair of over-ear noise canceling headphones, don’t worry; there are plenty of options.
+We have a list of some of the best noise canceling headphones you can get.
 Before you go to your favorite retailer, you should know that the Sony WH-720N ($29 at Amazon) intends on replacing the WH-710N is out and looks pretty similar with some updates to noise canceling.

-If you don’t mind saving for a little longer and spending more money you can get some seriously great headphones like the Bose Noise Cancelling Headphones 700 for $379 at Amazon.
+If you don’t mind saving for a little longer and spending more money, you can get some seriously great headphones like the Bose Noise Cancelling Headphones 700 for $379 at Amazon.
 If you’re willing to rack up an even greater bill, the Apple AirPods Max has some of the best noise canceling performance we’ve ever tested.
-It doesn’t come cheap at $424.99 at Amazon.
-Similarly pricey is the Sony WH-1000XM5, which boasts top-notch isolation and ANC along with an excellent microphone.
+It doesn’t come cheap at $499 at Amazon.
+Similarly pricey is the Sony WH-1000XM5, which boasts top-notch isolation and ANC and an excellent microphone.
 You can pick it up for $387 at Amazon.

 Go in the opposite cost direction if you want, as there are some solid options you can pick up for less than $100 USD.
 For instance, the Anker Soundcore Life Q20 is lightweight and has decent ANC for the price.
 Save your pennies and grab it for $59 at Amazon.
-Of course, you’ll be making some concessions here like microUSB charging rather than USB-C, but hey it’s cheap.
+Of course, you’ll be making some concessions here, like micro-USB charging rather than USB-C, but it’s cheap.

 If you’re a bass head, the Skullcandy Hesh ANC might appeal to you.
 It features decent ANC for the price ($85.99 at Amazon) and definitely pumps up the bass and treble volume.